vbfox/blog/_drafts/fable-react-2-optimizing-react.md

 ## PureComponent

-The first Optimization that is especially useful for us in F# is the PureComponent.
+The first Optimization that is especially useful for us in F# is the `PureComponent`.
 It's a component that only update when one of the elements in it's props or state changed and the comparison is done in a shallow way (By comparing references).

 It's ideal when everything you manipulate is immutable, you know like F# records 😉.